Agnesty/Authentication_GetX_Firestore_Flutter/README.md

 # Authentication_Getx_Firestore_Flutter
-Nice clean sign up / sign in UI using flutter.
+Simple clean sign up / sign in UI using flutter.
 In this project, I make sign in and sign up page with Getx as controller.
 Also save data user in auth and firestore.

 ## Packages I am using: